Lego Coin (LEGO) Reaches Self Reported Market Cap of $9,000.00 Billion

 Buying and Selling Lego Coin

-It is usually not possible to purchase alternative cryptocurrencies such as Lego Coin directly using U.S. dollars.
-Investors seeking to acquire Lego Coin should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Gemini, Coinbase or GDAX.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Lego Coin using one of the aforementioned exchanges.
+It is usually not presently possible to purchase alternative cryptocurrencies such as Lego Coin directly using U.S. dollars.
+Investors seeking to trade Lego Coin should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, GDAX or Coinbase.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Lego Coin using one of the exchanges listed above.

 Receive News & Updates for Lego Coin Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Lego Coin and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.